mathiasverraes/15yearsddd/manuscript/scott-wlaschin/essay.md

 ## Enforcing constraints

-Since we’ve gone to this trouble to model the domain properly, we should take some precautions to make sure that any data in this domain is valid and consistent.
+Since we've gone to this trouble to model the domain properly, we should take some precautions to make sure that any data in this domain is valid and consistent.
 The goal is to create a bounded context that always contains data we can trust, as distinct from the untrusted outside world.
 If we can be sure that all data is always valid, the implementation can stay clean and we can

 * **Constraints.** We said that an `OrderQty` must be between 1 and 100.
 How do we ensure that types like this are always constrained correctly?
 * **Business Rules.** How can we ensure that emails are validated properly before sending a password reset?
 What's to stop someone accidentally creating a `ValidatedEmailAddress` that hasn't actually been validated?

-TO DO
+TODO